Tibbits Opera House: The Tibbits era

 The opera houses of the 1800s were the community gathering places for town meetings, local performers, and whatever touring performers passed through.
 Many opera houses of the era occupied second or third stories of retail buildings.
 The names of these buildings, "opera houses", though suggestive of a high form of art were named to associate the buildings with the grand style of theatres in Europe.
 They were not about opera, however.

 Performing acts and theatre companies toured, often with a repertoire of several plays, musicians, and novelty acts.
 As the touring became more organized theatre circuits developed with performers moving from city to city.
 Shows warmed up on their way to New York City and Broadway or followed a certain pattern across the nation.
 By the early 20th century, vaudeville theatres were being built across the United States to host these shows.

-After a magnificent opening costing $25 a seat (when eggs sold for a dime a dozen!)
-Tibbits enjoyed some grand years, hosting a variety of these kinds of diverse productions.
+After an opening costing $25 a seat, Tibbits enjoyed some grand years, hosting a variety of these kinds of diverse productions.
 All in all, the opera house hosted 111 plays during Tibbits' management, the majority of which was comedy.
 Dramas also hit the stage such as the Shakespeare favorites Richard III, Romeo and Juliet, and Macbeth.
 Also popular was the oft performed Uncle Tom's Cabin, which nonetheless drew heavy criticism from local reviewers.
 The Courier lamented "We knew it would come sooner or later, but have prayed that the calamity might be averted.
 Our prayers have been in vain, and we will have to submit to the inevitable."